nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Variables

-Variable mechanism is introduced to facilitate data record.
-For example, with a "board" variable in the source, the following project segment can be shared by all boards
+Variable mechanism is introduced to facilitate data record in both cmake and Kconfig for MCUXpresso base SDK.

+For example, in cmake with a "board" variable in the source, one copy of the following project segment can be shared by all boards without any duplication.

 ```cmake
 if (CONFIG_MCUX_PRJSEG_module.board.suite)